cloudflare/python-cloudflare-cli4/README.md

 ## Cloudflare GraphQL

-The GraphQL interface can be accessed via the command line or via Python.
+The GraphQL interface can be accessed via the command line.

 ```
     query="""